 4. Make a plan

 Put it all on paper.
 Or, rather, in a digital document.
 Documentation is important for a digital transformation strategy.
 A definite plan isn’t only a list of actions you’re planning to take for online business transformation.
 You need to set priorities for each part of the process.
 Digital transformation can’t be done all in one go; it’s too complex a process.
 Which aspects are urgent and which can wait?
-Maybe some stages of transformation rely on the results of other stages?
+Maybe some stages of digital transformation rely on the results of other stages?

 You need to define things like dependencies beforehand for a smooth and successful digital transformation.